Sugru is the new self-setting rubber for fixing, modifying and making stuff.

 - Spanner and screwdriver to remove/ tighten nuts and bolts.

-- A packet of sugru.
+- A single-use foil pack of Sugru.

 Firstly, separate the 'head' part (the lamp shade) and wiring from the 'arm' part of the lamp by removing the screws holding them together.
 We only need the arm part of the lamp.
 The lamp shade and wiring can either be discarded or put to some other good use.